RounitR/Pokemon/README.md

 - Fetches Pokémon data dynamically from the Pokémon API.
 - Displays Pokémon cards with names and images.
-- Implements skeleton loaders for a smooth loading experience.
 - Fully responsive design for mobile and desktop views.
 - Built using modern ReactJS practices.